redpanda321/Icefox/mozilla-central/layout/tools/reftest/README.txt

       on request/response in handleRequest, see the nsIHttpRe(quest|sponse) definitions in <netwerk/test/httpserver/nsIHttpServer.idl>.

-   c. <type> is one of the following:
+   d. <type> is one of the following:

       ==     The test passes if the images of the two renderings are the SAME.